mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 - `libraries` a list of built libraries (usually results of shared_library) that the user needs to link against.
 Arbitrary strings can also be provided and they will be added into the `Libs` field.
-Since 0.45.0 dependencies of built libraries will be automatically added to `Libs.private` field.
-If a dependency is provided by pkg-config then it will be added in `Requires.private` instead.
-Other type of dependency objects can also be passed and will result in their `link_args` and `compile_args` to be added to `Libs` and `Cflags` fields.
+Since 0.45.0 dependencies of built libraries will be automatically added, see the [Implicit dependencies](#Implicit_dependencies) section below for the exact rules.
 - `libraries_private` list of built libraries or strings to put in the `Libs.private` field.
-Since 0.45.0 it can also contain dependency objects, their `link_args` will be added to `Libs.private`.
+Since 0.45.0 dependencies of built libraries will be automatically added, see the [Implicit dependencies](#Implicit_dependencies) section below for the exact rules.
 - `name` the name of this library, used to set the `Name:` field
 - `subdirs` which subdirs of `include` should be added to the header search path, for example if you install headers into